wanescript/wanescript/README.md

 ---

-- 🧾Open to freelance work or internship, preferably remotely.
+- 🧾Open to freelance work or internship, preferably remote.
 Internship will be based on interest of company work and company culture.
 - 🖥️ Currently learning react and react-native.
 ---